truera/trulens/trulens_eval/README.md

 from IPython.display import JSON

 # Imports main tools:
-from trulens_eval import TruChain, Feedback, Huggingface, Tru, Query tru = Tru()
+from trulens_eval import TruChain, Feedback, Huggingface, Tru, Select tru = Tru()

 # Imports from langchain to build app.
 You may need to install langchain first